Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

 \subsection{Completeness for General Arity}

 \autoref{lemma:binary-free-connex} no longer holds when we allow general arities.
 The current proof fails since, unlike for graphs, the existence of a simple cycle in a hypergraph does not imply the existence of a chordless cycle.
 However, this does not mean that \autoref{thm:binary-hardness} does not hold for general arity or that our techniques cannot be used in this case.
-Here is an example for when \autoref{lemma:binary-free-connex} does not hold, but we can still use our reduction (presented in the Reduction Lemma) to show that the UCQ is hard assuming the \UTD{} hypothesis.
+Here is an example (left open by prior work) for when the generalization of \autoref{lemma:binary-free-connex} for general arity does not hold, but we can still use the Reduction Lemma to show that the UCQ is hard assuming the \UTD{} hypothesis.